Hanabi-Live/hanabi-live/docs/FEATURES.md

 * There are some helpful shortcuts for going to a specific turn:
   * You can Alt + click on a card to go to the turn it was drawn.
   * You can Alt + middle-click on a card to go to the turn it was first positively clued.
-  * You can middle-click on a card go to the previous turn it was positively clued
+  * You can middle-click on a card go to the previous turn it was positively clued.
   * You can click on a card in the play stacks to go to the turn before the card was played.
   * You can click on a card in the discard pile to go to the turn before the card was discarded.
   * You can click on an entry in the clue log to go to the turn when the clue was given.